Im5tu/im5tu.github.io/content/article/2023-05-08-dotnet-decorator-pattern.md

 }
 ```

 4. Create the Concrete Decorator class.
 This is the concrete implementation of the decorator interface.
-It provides the specific functionality or behavior that you want to add to the component.
+It provides the specific functionality or behaviour that you want to add to the component.

 ```csharp
 public class ConcreteDecoratorA : Decorator